- ICH GCP

 up to 24 months

-AD by UK Working Party criteria
+Atopic Dermatitis by UK Working Party Criteria

 Time Frame: up to 24 months

-Parental report of AD using UK Working Party criteria
+Parental report of AD using UK Working Party criteria.

 up to 24 months

-AD by Children's Eczema Questionnaire
+Atopic Dermatitis by Children's Eczema Questionnaire

 Time Frame: up to 24 months

-AD as diagnosed by the Children's Eczema Questionnaire (CEQ)
+AD as diagnosed by the Children's Eczema Questionnaire (CEQ).

 up to 24 months